3mdeb/news-and-ideas/blog/content/post/2020-09-30-system_latency.md

 ---
-author: jakub.lecki
 title: Latency - The most crucial aspect of real-time systems.
 abstract: "What in reality is RT system?
 This post will explain what to expect from Real-Time systems and how can we test performance in this kind of builds."
+author: jakub.lecki
-cover: /covers/timer.png
+cover: /covers/activity_monitor.png
 layout: post
-published: false
+published: true
-date: 2020-09-25
+date: 2020-09-30
 archives: "2020"
 tags:
   - yocto